erinosb/cshl-quantify-smFISH-2026/smFISH2026/intro.md

 # Quantifying smFISH, 2026

-Welcome to the `cshl-smFISH-quantify-2026` book.
+Welcome to the `cshl-quantify-smFISH-2026` book.

 We will explore two ways of counting mRNA molecules from smFISH microscopy images.
 In the first example, we will use FIJI and FIJI macros that require only modest coding skills.
-In the second example, we will use big-fish and wormlib that require greater coding but also allow for greater extensibility, performance, and speed.
+In the second example, we will use `big-fish` and `wormlib` that require greater coding but also allow for greater extensibility, performance, and speed.

 Images of _C. elegans_ early embryos will be used as input.
 Tables of mRNA spot counts will be captured as output.
 Tables can be used to plot mRNA abundance, mRNA co-localization in relation to other markers, or clustering.